Visualize wind data

 Create a tileset source

-Next, we'll create a Tileset Source by uploading our GFS data to MTS.
+First you will create a tileset source by uploading our GFS data to MTS.
 If you're using the API directly, you'll need to make a request for each individual source file that you reference in your recipe.
-In the example GFS data that we're processing we only have a single source file, so we'll make the following POST request once.
+This example is processing only one single source file, so you'll only need to make the following POST request once.

 curl \